 Wetland buffers are areas that are designed to remain vegetated in an undisturbed and natural condition to provide and protect habitat and travel corridors for wildlife and to protect adjacent wetland functions and values from upland impacts to water quality.
-Unless otherwise specified, wetland buffers shall be retained in their natural condition.
-Where wetland buffer disturbance has occurred during construction, re-vegetation may be required.
+Unless otherwise specified in Section 4.14, wetland buffers shall be retained in their natural condition.
+Where wetland buffer disturbance has occurred during construction, restoration is required.
 All wetland buffers are measured from the wetland boundary.